weilun-cybr/CyberArk-Conjur-OSS/README.md

 The Conjur Jenkins plugin retrieves secrets from Conjur for use in Jenkins pipeline scripts or Freestyle projects.

 ## Requirements
-This tutorial is tested in AWS Linux.
+This tutorial is tested in AWS Linux (T3 Medium).
 We will assume that you have docker and docker-compose installed.
 Follow the guide here. https://www.cyberciti.biz/faq/how-to-install-docker-on-amazon-linux-2/

 You will also need jq installed.